5-year-old boy drowns in a well in Kano

 Abdullahi explained that the incident happened on Thursday night.

-“We received a distress call from Bichi division at about 08:45 a.m. from one Muhammad Usman and immediately sent our rescue team to the scene immediately,” he said.
+“We received a distress call from Bichi division at about 08:30 p.m. from one Muhammad Usman and we sent our rescue team to the scene at 08.45 pm,” he said.

+ALSO READ: Why Nigerians must leave Abuja to develop their regions – Iwuanyanwu

 Abdullahi said that Usman was, however, brought out of the well dead.